cervand/moodtracks/README.md

 - CSS

 ## 🛣️ Roadmap
-- Create basic UI as shown above using HTML and CSS
+- Create basic UI as shown above using HTML and CSS (currently in the works)
 - Implement Spotify API to get top songs based on track features
 - Create generated images
 - Implement Instagram share API